ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 Similarly, QuestWorlds treats your possessions and equipment like it does everything else: as abilities you can use to solve problems, or to augment other abilities, which you then use to solve problems.

 Armor and Weapons, Possessions and Equipment can be a common source of augments.
-However, this grows tired if over-used and you should try and restrict repated use equipment used in this way to those items that are signature items for your PC.
+However, this grows tired if over-used and you should try and restrict repeated use equipment used in this way to those items that are signature items for your PC.

 Having inappropriate equipment can result in an action being treated as a Stretch (see below).
 We assume that listing an ability means that you have the necessary equipment for that ability: a doctor's bag, thieves tools, a Colt .45.